graphprotocol/research/specs/graphql-api/graphql-api.md

 ## 2.3 Block Reorgs

-A key difference from the Query API is that the Subscription API does not support the `from` parameter on the `_logs` field.
+A key difference from the Query API is that the Subscription API does not support the `from` parameter on the `changes` field.
 This is because the subscription already carries the context of what transactions were seen previously by the client and must be reverted in the event of a chain reorganization.